nahidsaikat/nahidsaikat.com/README.md

 * An Introduction to DuckDB Using Python
 * uv - Python's All-in-One Package and Project Manager Tool
 * Special Attributes of Python Class
-* Special Attributes of Python Module
 * Code Objects in Python
 * Frame Objects in Python
-* Essential Special Methods for Object Creation
 * Python Import System
+* Meta Programming in Python

 ## License
 The MIT License (MIT)